-- Support multiple criteria for generating PM work orders.
+- Supporting multiple criteria for generating PM work orders.
 If a PM master has both time-based and meter-based frequency information, the program should use whichever becomes due first, and then update the other.

-- Generate time-based PM work orders based upon last generation or last completion date.
+- Generating time-based PM work orders based upon last generation or last completion date.
 Next due date and job plans should be displayed.

-- Permit and track PM extensions with adjustments to next due date.
+- Permitting and tracking PM extensions with adjustments to next due date.

-- Trigger meter-based PM by two separate meters.
+- Triggering meter-based PM by two separate meters.

-- Create a PM against an item so new parts have PM automatically generated on purchase.
+- Creating a PM against an item so new parts have PM automatically generated on purchase.

-- Specify the number of days ahead to generate work orders from PM masters that may not yet have met their frequency criteria.
+- Specifying the number of days ahead to generate work orders from PM masters that may not yet have met their frequency criteria.

-- Consolidate weekly, monthly, and quarterly job plans on a single master.
+- Consolidating weekly, monthly, and quarterly job plans on a single master.

-- Assign sequence numbers to job plans to tell the system which job plan to use when a PM work order is generated from a PM master.
+- Assigning sequence numbers to job plans to tell the system which job plan to use when a PM work order is generated from a PM master.

-- Permit overriding frequency criteria in order to generate PM work orders whenever plant conditions require.
+- Permitting overriding of frequency criteria in order to generate PM work orders whenever plant conditions require.

-- Route PM with multiple equipment or locations.
+- Routing PM with multiple equipment or locations.

-- Generate work orders in batch or individually for only the equipment wanted.
+- Generating work orders in batch or individually for only the equipment specified.

-- Should have the capability to be used with the system scheduler to forecast resources and budgets.
+- Cability to be used with the system scheduler to forecast resources and budgets.

-A utilities module may be included that contains detailed information on utilities consumption, distribution, use, metering, allocation to users, and cost.
+A utilities module that contains detailed information on utilities consumption, distribution, use, metering, allocation to users, and cost may be included.
 It could include modeling capability and linkage to utility control systems.

 L. Facility/Equipment History

-A history module may be included that would contain the maintenance histories of the facilities and equipment.
+A history module that would contain the maintenance histories of the facilities and equipment may be included.
 It would contain summaries of PM, repairs, rehabilitation, modifications, additions, construction, and other work affecting the configuration or condition of the items.
 It would include completed and canceled work orders.
 The maintenance history records can be used to support proactive maintenance techniques such as root-cause failure analysis and reliability engineering.

-A mature CMMS may also include a Purchasing module to initiate the requisition of material against a work order and track the delivery and cost data of the item when the material arrives.
+A mature CMMS may also include a purchasing module to initiate the requisition of material against a work order and track the delivery and cost data of the material when it arrives.
 This capability will allow the maintenance manager improved visibility of matters that can impact work planning and efficiency.
 Procuring required material outside the CMMS can often leave information gaps that can inhibit the effectiveness of work execution and result in redundant parts orderings and non-standard procurement practices.
-The purchasing module may include many functions such as a vendor master catalog, invoicing, purchase orders, receiving, and even request for quotations.
+The purchasing module may include many functions, such as a vendor master catalog, invoicing, purchase orders, receiving, and even request for quotations.